romainl/idiomatic-vimrc/README.md

 * `.vimrc` loses its dot and `_vimrc` loses its underscore to be come `vimrc`.
 * Symbolic links can mess things up in all kinds of ways so make sure your `.vimrc` or `_vimrc` is not already linked and that you actually *move* it rather than copying it.

+For the sake of simplicity, the "UNIX-like" notation will be used in the rest of the document.

 ## MISCELLANEOUS ADVICE